Make Your Derbyshire Leisure Break Truly Memorable

 Derby County Football club

 Derby County Football club was founded in 1884 and is notable as being one of the twelve founder members of the Football League in 1888.
 It is therefore one of only eleven clubs to have appeared in every season of league football since its inception.
 Derby’s competitive history includes two spells as English League Champions, one FA Cup title and an appearance in the European Cup semi-finals.
-If a weekend at the football is what your after then Morley Hayes is the place to stay.
+If a weekend at the football is what you're after then Morley Hayes is the place to stay.

 A shuttle service is available for hotel guests from East Midlands Airport, Derby railway station and visits to Derby County Football Club.
 Click here for more information.